mzanders/uvscpd/README.md

 (*VAR*) or Tables (*TABLE*) and all associated commands.

 ## How it works
-I'm not so strong in the commenting department but the code should be easy to follow.
 To guide you through the few source files, here's a bit how uvscpd is setup:

 - *uvscpd.c*: the starting point and home of main().
 Responsible for all argument parsing, showing command line info, daemonizing and handling